Detroner/Detroner/README.md

 - 👋 Hi, I’m @Detroner
 - 👀 I’m interested in ...
-Web dev
+Data
 - 🌱 I’m currently learning ...
-CS50 (harvard)
+CS50p by harvard
-- 💞️ I’m looking to collaborate on ...not now
+- 💞️ I’m looking to collaborate on ...anythin
 - 📫 How to reach me ...detronerofficial@gmail.com

 <!---